AaltoSciComp/scicomp-docs/tech/index.rst

 - Fri 26.11 10:15, **Triton authentication** Mikko Hakala

+- Fri 3.12 10:15, **NetApp at Aalto: department admins guide** Pekka Alaruikka / Mika Kontiala

+  + NetApp setup at Aalto
+  + what department admins may and may not of TeamWork
+  + Practicalities: volumes, exports, qtrees, quotas, settings, permissions etc
+  + (if time left) about backups on the TeamWork, troubleshooting, getting help, etc

 - Fri 10.12 10:15, **Nvidia experince of running an HPC cluster** Janne Blomqvist

   * NVidia cluster overview